Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Cloakroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 2.</em></span>

-A player who investigates the cloakroom adjoining the Main Hall can observe an envelope poking from the pocket of one of the cloaks.
+If a player investigates the cloakroom adjoining the Main Hall, have them roll Perception.
+On 15+, they find 5 SP in a hidden coat pocket.
+Regardless of outcome, they can observe an envelope poking from the pocket of one of the cloaks.
 The envelope, which is addressed to Lady Lovina Wachter, contains an invitation.
 It reads:

 <div class="description" style="text-align:center; padding: 15px;">
 You are cordially invited to join